River Hamble: Lifeboat

-The Hamble and nearby Solent are patrolled by Hamble Lifeboat, an independent voluntary rescue service.
+The Hamble and nearby Solent are patrolled by Hamble Lifeboat, an independent voluntary rescue service based in Hamble-le-Rice.

 Water quality

 The Environment Agency measure water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
 Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.

 Water quality of the River Hamble in 2019:

 In the 1970s and 80s the many yachts using the river polluted the water by leaching tributyltin from their anti-fouling paints.
 By 1988 it had the highest known level in the UK.
 With its banning for use by vessels under 25 m long, the general concentration in the tidal waters declined to a level that is considered harmless.